What noise is acceptable?

 - By mail to Moreland City Council, Locked Bag 10, Moreland 3058, or

 - In person at any Council Customer Service Centre.

 What happens after Council receives your noise complaint

-Council Officers work with the alleged offending property to try to resolve the situation by offering suggestions on how to reduce noise to an acceptable level.
+Council Officers may also work with the alleged offending property to try to resolve the situation by offering suggestions on how to reduce noise to an acceptable level.